mikboy018/NightAtTheMuseum/README.md

 	A) Game room - Elite Dangerous
 	B) Game room - Rick and Morty

+1 JUL 17 - Built the main scene, importing free assets from unity store (Industrial Textures - Arkham Interactive).
+Need to add a script that says on door click - go to respective scene.

 29 JUN 17 - I decided to work on adding the blue key.
 I wanted it to change height similar to project 3, but also rotate quickly.
 After some playing around, I realized a simple transform.rotate and transform.position line was all I needed.
 Ended up with a pretty nice animation.
 I've also fixed the autoplay and pointer control functions for the movie screen prefab.
 Now, I just need to have it